ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 Accuracy means different things to different people.
 For you, true accuracy isn't necessarily in hitting a target on the first shot, but might include hitting the mark after the bullet bounces around a dozen times.
 Your attacks are just as dangerous if they miss, or even after hitting their mark, as others' are while they're still in the air.
 #### **White Hat Creed**
 Some gunslingers live by a code and expect others to do the same.
 These gunslingers, known as white hats, sometimes serve as agents of local or regional law but never hesitate to do what's right no matter what the rules say.
 Despite their affinity for deadly weapons, white hats prefer to keep their friends safe and take their enemies in unharmed—a preference they find their enemies aren't often inclined to oblige.
+### *HeavyArms*
+#### **Beastrider Creed**
+A beastrider is born to the saddle, capable of taming any beast and riding any mount.
+While any fool can jump on an old mare, it takes more than reins and spurs to master a spirited beast.
+Living life fast, both literally and figuratively, the beastrider knows freedom tastes better at a gallop, and a loyal companion is worth more than gold.
+#### **Enforcer Creed**
+Even in bad company, enforcers have a reputation for giving as good as they get, shrugging off blow after blow and returning tenfold.
+Yet it is not only their tenacity that makes them a valuable ally but also their keen insight; a knack for sniffing out the truth that is as dangerous to an adversary as any arms they bring to bear.
+#### **Maverick Creed**
+Rulebreakers, groundbreakers, and, often, heartbreakers, mavericks are those loose cannons who dance on a razor's edge and live life like there's no tomorrow.
+Armed with a quick wit and quicker trigger, they're out to make a name for themselves no matter the cost—and to the Hells with anyone, or anything, that stands in their way.
+#### **Preacher Creed**
+Whatever the raiment, symbols, and ceremonies of their faith, firearms are but divine implements in the preacher's holy arsenal.
+Faith is their greatest weapon, devotion their greatest strength.
+As enigmatic as the gods they serve, the preacher gives life with one hand and takes it away with the other.
+#### **Revelator Creed**
+The revelator is the shield of the innocent and the sword of the just, seeking to uphold the law and punish the wicked.
+While some join organizations dedicated to eradicating evil, earning a rank and title from their order, others work alone, waging a more personal war, seeking to avenge a great wrong or defeat a terrible evil.
+No matter the method, no matter the reason, all are driven to a righteous cause.
+Where injustice persists, where iniquity dwells, the revelator comes.
 ## Illrigger
 *The archdevils who rule the Seven Cities of Hell scheme endlessly.
 Each eternally plots to bring the others to heel—to ascend to the Throne of Hell, unite the Seven Cities and every infernal being living there, and lead an inexhaustible army of devils across the timescape until all worlds burn.
 These archdevils’ elite operatives are the illriggers.
 Knights, assassins, mages, and terror — commandos of Hell, illriggers command the battlefield, disrupt enemy factions, and carry out their archdevil’s infernal will. (**Source: MCDM**)*